ICBO-conference/icbo2025/docs/registration.md

 ### Registration fee information for ICBO 2025

-[DETAILS]

 <button type="button" class="btn btn-success btn-primary btn-lg">Register Now for ICBO [2025]</button>

 <div class="alert alert-primary" role="alert">
 The number of seats for workshops and tutorials is limited due to the capacity of the virtual rooms.
-In order to better accommodate participants, please complete this <a href="https://docs.google.com/forms/ZZZ"> FORM</a> to indicate your workshop/tutorial preferences.
+In order to better accommodate participants, please complete tbd to indicate your workshop/tutorial preferences.
 </div>

 <b>* Student fee (discount coupon):</b> To request a student fee discount, please submit a request to
-    <a href="mailto:[MAIL]?subject=ICBO2025 Student discount coupon" target="_blank">icbo2025{at}[DOMAIN].com</a> <b>by [MONTH] [DAYNUMBER]th</b>, attaching some document that proves your student's relationship with the educational institution.
+    tbd <b>by tbd</b>, attaching some document that proves your student's relationship with the educational institution.
 You should ask for that only if you are registered in a degree program (undergraduate or graduate) at an accredited educational institution at the time of your submission.

 <b>** Different prices for developing countries: </b><i>Less developed countries</i> are defined here as countries with a human development index of &lt;0.8 (see
     <a target="_blank" href="https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index">